SWorster/MistySURF2023/Python Tutorials/PythonTutorial.md

 It's good practice to unregister from all events.
 If we run this code after another program, Misty might still be registered to old events.

-The author's Misty has a malfuncitoning Time-of-Flight sensor, which convinces Misty that she's constantly about to run off a ledge.
+The author's Misty has a malfunctioning Time-of-Flight sensor, which convinces Misty that she's constantly about to run off a ledge.
 This makes Misty stop moving in the direction of that non-existent edge.
 We can disable this behavior with the `UpdateHazardSettings` command.
 If your robot has similar issues, investigate the Live Data panel on Misty Studio to diagnose the problem.

 ```python
 if __name__ == "__main__":